 Smarter Wi-Fi connectivity

 One UI 2.5 also brings some connectivity smarts with it.
-You’ll now get alerts for the quality of Wi-Fi connections from nearby Wi-Fi routers.
-The information will appear as Very fast, Fast, Normal, or Slow.
+With the software, you get alerts for the quality of Wi-Fi connections from nearby Wi-Fi routers.
+The information appears as Very fast, Fast, Normal, or Slow.

 New camera features

-Besides these new options, now Pro Video mode also gives you the ability to control your smartphone’s mic direction.
+Besides these new options, Pro Video mode on One UI 2.5 also gives you the ability to control your smartphone’s mic direction.
 You can pick up specific sounds while shooting videos by selecting Front, Rear, or Omni direction sound options.
 When paired with the Galaxy Buds, you can use the earbuds as a pro-style lavalier microphone to minimize background noise and record better quality audio.

 Samsung Keyboard improvements

-With One UI 2.5, you get some minor improvements to the native keyboard on your Samsung phone.
-You now have a new YouTube option in the settings of your keyboard — the three-dot menu on the far right.
+One UI 2.5 also made some minor improvements to the native keyboard on Samsung phones.
+It introduced a new YouTube option in the settings of your keyboard — the three-dot menu on the far right.
 One UI 2.1 didn’t have this option.

-By tapping the new YouTube shortcut in the Samsung Keyboard settings, you’ll be able to quickly browse popular videos, and even search for a video from within the app where you’re using the keyboard.
-So, if you’re messaging with someone, you don’t have to leave that app and open YouTube to look for a video.
+By tapping the YouTube shortcut in the Samsung Keyboard settings, users are able to quickly browse popular videos, and even search for a video from within an app.
+So if you’re messaging someone, you don’t have to leave that app and open YouTube to look for a video.
 You can simply search for it from the keyboard and share it within your chat.